ErpNetDocs/webclient/navigators/guide/update-records.md

 During the operation, the system matches the prepared rows with existing records using the entity's primary key.
 If a matching record is found, it is updated with the new values.
 If no matching record exists, a new record is created automatically.

-> [!Important]
-> Changes made by the Update records function are applied and saved immediately.
-Unlike normal editing in the navigator, the operation commits all successfully processed records directly to the database.

 > [!Note]
 > The Update function is intended for mass updates.
 Unlike Save, which stores the current state of edited records, Update treats the pasted rows as the source of an update operation.
 Existing records are matched by their primary key and updated accordingly, reducing the risk of creating duplicate records during bulk